 all so as to give oneself exclusively to God's service.

-expressed in the Catiticle of the Creatures.
+spirituality which is expressed in the Catiticle of the Creatures.

 "increase" is a call to continual conversion, one which is never finished.
 Love

 unifies and allows us to offer ourselves completely and undivided to the service of God